microsoftarchive/mobile-web/readme.md

 - Issue #419 HTC(Status) does not give a pop up message to share location access.
 Repo:
 	1. login to app.
 	2. Add a vehicle.
 	3. Add fill ups
 Here click on "Locate near by fill-up station" .
 We don't get any pop up message to "share the locations" in these two devices.

 - Issue #377 Successfully added fillup, reminder flash message shows on Dashboard,Fillup,chart page in Blackberry curve 9300 3G(RIM OS 5.0).
 Repo:
 	1. Add a vehicle.
 	2. Add a reminder.
 	3. Go to Dashboard.
 	 "Successfully added reminder shows up"
 	4. Go to Fill up page
 	 "Successfully added reminder shows up"
 	5. Go to charts
 	 "Successfully added reminder shows up"
 	Its happening only in this work device.

 - Issue #325 BlackBerry 9300(Curve 3G OS 5.0) Reminder Page shows more white space for added reminders.

 - Issue #243 iOS 5 - Placeholders not going away when typing text instead of integers
 Repro:
 	1. Select Add Fillup page on iPhone 4S
-2. In the price per unit textbox, type "test", the placeholder "0" does not go away (it disappears when typing a number) Logging it as a known issue
+	2. In the price per unit textbox, type "test", the placeholder "0" does not go away (it disappears when typing a number)

 - Issue #179 Some Android phones status renders select list incorrectly. 	all controls with drop down are incorrectly rendered in this wow device